 The disclosures and performance metrics within this report are reported as a proportion of Maple Leaf Foods' total global animal protein supply chain, by species.
 Areas where the scope of our current commitments is limited are clearly defined.
-In 2023, we closed four poultry processing plants while increasing the volume supplying our new world class London Poultry facility.
-The performance of some poultry metrics was affected by the volume transition and associated process and audit sampling changes, and those instances are clearly identified.
-In 2023, we also began including protein volumes attributable to our VIAU operations, which were acquired in 2018.
-This has lowered the proportion of pork processed within our care and control.

-2023 Proportion of Global Animal Protein Supply Chain by Species Under Maple Leaf Foods' Care and Control
+2024 Proportion of Global Animal Protein Supply Chain by Species Under Maple Leaf Foods' Care and Control

 Species Proportion Under Maple Leaf Care and Control Definition Hatching Egg and Chick Production 21% Broiler chicks produced by broiler breeder chickens we own that are raised on farms we operate in Ontario, Canada, as a proportion of total chicks produced in hatcheries we own and operate.
 The remainder of our hatching eggs and chicks are sourced from third-party Canadian and US suppliers.
-Broiler Chicken Processing 96% Broiler chickens sourced from independent Canadian farmers that we process in our primary processing plants.
+Broiler Chicken Processing 98% Broiler chickens sourced from independent Canadian farmers that we process in our primary processing plants.
 The remainder of our chicken is sourced from third-party suppliers.
 Pig Production 40% Market pigs we own that are raised on farms we operate or contract in Western Canada.
-Our pigs supply approximately 40% of our primary processing plant volume.
+Our pigs supply approximately 45% of our primary processing plant volume.
 The remainder of the pigs required for our primary processing plants are sourced from third-party Canadian farmers.
-Pork Processing 92% Pork produced from our own operations and that of independent Canadian pig farmers processed in our primary processing plants.
+Pork Processing 91% Pork produced from our own operations and that of independent Canadian pig farmers processed in our primary processing plants.
 The remainder of our pork is sourced from third-party suppliers.
-Turkey Procurement 97% Turkeys sourced from independent Canadian farmers that we procure under supply contracts and are processed under a custom processing contract.
+Turkey Procurement 98% Turkeys sourced from independent Canadian farmers that we procure under supply contracts and are processed under a custom processing contract.
 The remainder of our turkey is sourced from third-party suppliers.
 Other Species 0% We source small quantities of turkey, heavy fowl, beef, veal, eggs, and dairy products from third-party suppliers.